 Staff in eligible positions will be able to request an alternative work schedule through the University’s expanded and enhanced Alternative Work Assignments (AWA) policy.
 All requests will be subject to the approval of supervisors.

-The University is committed to providing support and training to guide employees through this transition.
+The University is committed to providing support and training to guide employees throughout this period.
 Department heads have been encouraged to engage in conversations about the transition and plan for phased re-entry, and University Human Resources is providing resources to help supervisors work with staff to adjust to this time of significant change.

-The following information and resources are being provided help support employees during this transition:
+The following information and resources are being provided help support employees:

-- UHR Talent Development is compiling training resources for employees focused on transitioning back to on-site and hybrid work.
+- UHR Talent Development has made training resources available for employees focused on transitioning back to on-site and hybrid work.

 - The teams in UHR-Benefits and UHR-Worklife/Wellness have resources and programs for helping with change and transition, including access to counselors from the Faculty/Staff Assistance Program, backup childcare, elder care, and other resources.

 - The Ombuds Office offers a safe, informal place to discuss matters or raise a concern confidentially.
 Email email@example.com or call 401-863-6145 to make an appointment.
 Employees can leave a message anonymously and provide times when they would like to receive a call back or have an appointment.